Strengthening Families Financial Benefits Tool

 Tracking actuals

-Once the innovation has been implemented, the tool allows the adopter authority to track actual numbers of entries to care, CPPs, etc against the previously projected trajectories.
-As with the future projections, the tool also estimates the financial impact that these have had in terms of avoided costs.
+Once the innovation had begun to be implemented, the tool allowed the adopter authority to track actual numbers of entries to care, CPPs, etc against the previously projected trajectories.
+As with the future projections, the tool also estimated the financial impact that these have had in terms of avoided costs.

 Fig 5.
 A chart in the tool that compares the actual reduction in entries to care to the authority’s original projections.